The Master of Science degree in Industrial Engineering includes the following areas of concentration:

 - A student wishing to withdraw from the 5-Year Program without the MSIE degree must complete all the requirements for the BSIE program, including the ISE 694 Master's Capstone Design Project in order to get his/her BSIE degree.

-- To qualify for the MSIE degree, the student must meet all the pertinent Graduate School requirements, including an acceptable score on the GRE (Graduate Record Examination) and a minimum of 3.0 GPA.
+- To qualify for the MSIE degree, the student must meet all the pertinent Graduate School requirements, including a minimum of 3.0 GPA.

 - The student is awarded both the BSIE and MSIE degrees at the end of the fifth year when all requirements are satisfied.

 - More details can be found in the Undergraduate bulletin.

 Requirements for the Master of Science Degree (both thesis and non-thesis option):